r-lidar/lidR/index.md

 title: lidR package
 ---

-R package for airborne LiDAR data manipulation and visualisation for forestry application
+R package for airborne LiDAR data manipulation and visualisation for forestry applications

-lidR package provides functions to read `.las` files, plot a cloud of points, compute metrics in an area-based approach, compute digital model of canopy, thin lidar data, automatically extract ground inventories, process a set of tiles on multicore, classify data from shapefiles and provides others tools to manipulate liDAR data.
-LidR is designed mainly for research purposes in an area-based approach.
+lidR package provides functions to read `.las` files, plot a cloud of points, compute metrics in an area-based approach, compute a digital canopy model, thin liDAR data, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate liDAR data.
+LidR is designed mainly for research purposes using an area-based approach.

-lidR provides an open-source and R based implementation of the main functions from sofware like FUSION or lastools. lidR is flexible because it rely on the programmation of you own tools rather than the use of a set of given tools.
+lidR provides an open-source and R-based implementation of the main functions from sofware like FUSION or lastools. lidR is flexible because it allows users to program their own tools rather than using a set of predetermined tools.

 # Install lidR from Github with devtools